stackpress/lib/docs/Queues.md

 The next item in the queue, or `undefined` if the queue is empty.

-## TaskQueue
+## 2. TaskQueue

-A task queue that extends ItemQueue specifically for executing functions sequentially.
+A task queue that extends ItemQueue specifically for executing functions sequentially with priority-based ordering.
+The TaskQueue provides advanced features like before/after hooks, execution control, and status reporting for complex task management scenarios.

 ```typescript
 const queue = new TaskQueue<[number]>();